AGREEMENT RENEWING AN ALLIANCE

 - To develop effective training and education programs for construction, general and maritime employees and employers to promote understanding of workers' rights, including the use of the OSHA complaint process, and the responsibilities of employers and to communicate such information to workers and employers.

-- To deliver or arrange for the delivery of the safety and health courses through the Certificate in Occupational Health and Safety of DECEP.
+- To deliver or arrange for the delivery of safety and health courses, seminars, and training sponsored by DECEP, IRT, and OPASO.

 Outreach and Communication